219-design/qt-qml-project-template-with-ci/README.md

 5. (Optional) Assuming step (3) was successful, you can also invoke `run_all_tests.sh` to check that the binaries you built pass all their tests.

+### Notes About Qt Version

+This project includes pre-built Qt modules via a git submodule.
+This is one way to satisfy projects that:
+ - require building Qt from source (for any reason)
+ - require excluding various Qt modules. (e.g. we have skipped qtpurchasing, qtspeech)
+ - require assurance that all teammembers have precisely the same Qt binaries

+Git submodules are not the only way to meet those requirements.
+It is simply the approach employed here.

+Because the Qt modules are included via submodule, you do not need to install Qt before using this repository.
+Just follow "How to build" above.

+### To Use Your Own Qt Version Instead

+To use your own Qt version, simply edit `path_to_qmake.bash` as you see fit.